prebid/addressability-framework/mvp-spec/website-implementation.md

 share the Prebid SSO Data via Transmissions with inventory data to Prebid SSO Parties.
-In the case of an existing custom communication (a.k.a not OpenRTB), the Transmission Requests must be included in the existing communication and binded struturaly or by reference to the data of the impressions (also named Addressable Content).
+In the case of an existing custom communication (a.k.a not OpenRTB), the Transmission Requests must be included in the existing communication and bound structurally or by reference to the data of the impressions (also named Addressable Content).

 A Transmission Request is composed as followed: